36 Altitude Definitions & Measurement

 Remember that the unit of feet (ft) is used universally in aviation, and most altimeters are calibrated in feet.
 If required, the altimeter reading can be converted from feet to meters (m) by multiplying by 0.3048.

-An instrument error calibration (IEC) chart for an altimeter shows that the altimeter may read high or low, depending on the specific altimeter.
-Each altimeter has its own IEC chart.
+A mechanical instrument error calibration (IEC) chart for an altimeter.
+The altimeter may read high or low.
+Every altimeter has its own IEC chart.

 The corrected pressure altitude is then